mayilss/mayilss/README.md

 ### Hi there 👋 I'm Mayil!

-Passionate junior software developer with a strong background in front end.
-Good verbal and written communication skills combined with a hardworking attitude.
-Wants to work in a dynamic, diverse environment with opportunities to learn and grow.
+Experienced and results-driven Front End Engineer with a passion for creating exceptional user experiences.
+With strong problem-solving abilities, excellent communication skills, and a commitment to clean and efficient code, ready to take on new challenges and contribute to the success of your organization Wants to work in a dynamic, diverse environment with opportunities to learn and grow.